Talleeenos69/server-writeup/writeUp.md

 We chose RAID5 as our data storage virtualization technology.
 This was due to the fact that it allows for one HDD to fail at any time, with no data being lost.
 The downside to this is that RAID5 requires 1 drive of overhead, which was 2Tb in our case.

-The Hypervisor that we chose was QEMU, a standard virtualization and hypervisor software for linux and unix-based systems.
+The Hypervisor that we chose was QEMU, a standard virtualization and hypervisor software for Linux and Unix-based systems.
 The installation was rather simple due to cockpit providing an installer via the GUI.

 Originally, the virtual machine was going to be a debian system.
 However, many issues facing the Nvidia CUDA drivers forced us to switch to a more up-to-date system, that being Fedora 37.
 The choice of Fedora and its specific version due to the familiarty of the system as well as the version number being explicitly stated on the Cuda driver installation guide.